-The CMTS Core MAY support Node_Master mode.
-When the CMTS Core operates in Node_Master mode:
+CMTS Core SHOULD support Node_Master mode.When CMTS Core operates in Node_Master mode:

-CMTS Core MUST support 1588 OC slaves to multiple 1588 clock domains.

-- CMTS Core MUST generate MAPs based on the DOCSIS timestamps of the individual 1588 clock domains which are owned by individual RPDs. - Time/phase synchronization between the RPD and the CMTS Core MUST be within ± 1 msec.
+- CMTS Core MUST support 1588 OC slaves to multiple 1588 clock domains. - CMTS Core MUST generate MAPs based on the DOCSIS timestamps of the individual 1588 clock domains which are owned by individual RPDs. - Time/phase synchronization between the RPD and the CMTS Core MUST be within ± 1 msec.